WKHarmon/led-sectional/docs/kit.md

 * [WS2811 LED Strands](https://amzn.to/2Sng8vF) (choose the 5V version)
 * [5V Power Supply](https://amzn.to/2RnCvn8)

 You'll also need to purchase sectionals, backing, glue, etc. to create and mount the map itself.
-The details about how I did that are documented [here](/index).
+The details about how I did that are documented [here](index.md).

 ## Using the Kit
-Details on how to upload firmware and use the kit can be found [here](/index#software).
+Details on how to upload firmware and use the kit can be found [here](index.md#software).

+## Open Source
+Everything about the kit is open source.
+The code lives [here](https://github.com/WKHarmon/led-sectional/blob/master/led-sectional.ino).
+If you'd like to make your own PCB, the Eagle files are [here](https://github.com/WKHarmon/led-sectional/tree/master/pcb%20files), and if you have a 3D Printer the STL files for the enclosure are [here](https://github.com/WKHarmon/led-sectional/tree/master/enclosure%20stl%20files).